-The South Central (VISN 16) Mental Illness Research, Education and Clinical Center (MIRECC) (Mark Kunik, MD, MPH, Acting Director), is a VA-funded multisite, regional center with a mission to improve access to evidence-based practices for rural and other underserved populations, especially returning war veterans, veterans experiencing natural disasters, and vulnerable elderly veterans.
-The MIRECC research pipeline includes observation, intervention, and implementation studies.
-Content areas for research include evaluating technologies to deliver care at a distance, tele-psychotherapy, partnering with communities to serve recently returning veterans, combat and disaster-related trauma, and family/caregiver education and support.
+The South Central Mental Illness Research, Education and Clinical Center (MIRECC) (Mark Kunik, M.D., M.P.H., acting director), is a multisite, regional center funded by the United States Department of Veterans Affairs with a mission to improve access to evidence-based practices for rural and other underserved populations, especially returning war veterans, veterans experiencing natural disasters, and vulnerable elderly veterans.
+The Mental Illness Research, Education and Clinical Center research pipeline includes observation, intervention, and implementation studies.
+Content areas for research include evaluating technologies to deliver care at a distance, tele-psychotherapy, partnering with communities to serve recently-returning veterans, combat and disaster-related trauma, and family/caregiver education and support.